Theodore G. Bilbo

-Education and family background
+Early life and education

-On October 13, 1877, Bilbo was born in the small town of Juniper Grove in Hancock (later Pearl River) County.
-His parents, Obedience "Beedy" (née Wallis or Wallace) and James Oliver Bilbo, were of Scotch-Irish descent; James was a farmer and veteran of the Confederate States Army who rose from poverty during Theodore Bilbo's early years to become Vice President of the Poplarville National Bank.
-Theodore Bilbo obtained a scholarship to attend Peabody Normal College in Nashville, Tennessee, and later attended Vanderbilt University Law School, but did not graduate from either.
-He also taught school and worked at a drug store during his legal studies.
-During his teaching career, Bilbo was accused of being overly familiar with a female student.
-He was admitted to the bar in Tennessee in 1906, and began a law practice in Poplarville, Mississippi, the following year.
+Theodore Gilmore Bilbo was born on October 13, 1877, in the small town of Juniper Grove in Hancock County, Mississippi to Obedience "Beedy" (née Wallis or Wallace) and James Oliver Bilbo.
+His parents were Scotch-Irish.
+James was a farmer and veteran of the Confederate States Army who rose from poverty during Theodore Bilbo's early years to become vice president of Poplarville National Bank.

+After attending rural schools, Theodore Bilbo obtained a scholarship to attend Peabody Normal College in Nashville, Tennessee, but he did not graduate.
+After leaving Peabody, he taught school and worked at a drug store.
+During his teaching career, Bilbo was accused of being overly familiar with a female student in Wiggins.

-Although he had been admitted to the senior class at Vanderbilt, he left without graduating.
-He was accused of cheating in academics, but he likely left school for financial reasons.
-Though these accusations never rose to the level of formal charges, they helped create the perception that Bilbo was profligate and dishonest.
+While teaching and working, he attended Vanderbilt University Law School, but he did not graduate there, either.
+He was accused of cheating in academics, but he likely left school for financial reasons.^{[unreliable source?]} Though these accusations never rose to the level of formal charges, they helped create a perception of profligacy and dishonesty which political opponents would later seize upon.

-State Senate
+He was admitted to the bar in Tennessee in 1906, and began a law practice in Poplarville, Mississippi in 1907.
+He continued his legal education after entering politics by attending non-credit summer courses at the University of Michigan Law School when the Mississippi legislature was not in session.

+Early political career

+In 1903, Bilbo lost his first political campaign for Pearl River County circuit clerk to a "one-armed Confederate veteran" and Baptist preacher.

+State senator (1908–12) and bribery scandal

 On November 5, 1907, Bilbo was elected to the Mississippi State Senate.
 He served there from 1908 to 1912.
-In 1909 he attended non-credit summer courses at the University of Michigan Law School when the legislature was not in session.

-In 1910, Bilbo attracted national attention in a bribery scandal.
-After the death of U.S. Senator James Gordon, the legislature was deadlocked in choosing between LeRoy Percy or former Governor James K. Vardaman as Gordon's successor.
-After 58 ballots, on February 28, Bilbo was one of several legislators who broke the stalemate by switching to Percy.
-Bilbo told a grand jury the next day that he had accepted a $645 bribe from L. C. Dulaney but that he had done so as part of a private investigation.
-The State Senate voted 28–10 to expel him from office, falling one vote short of the 3/4 majority needed.
-The Senate passed a resolution – which did not require a 3/4 majority – calling him "unfit to sit with honest, upright men in a respectable legislative body."
+In 1910, Bilbo attracted national attention for a bribery scandal involving the election of a United States senator.
+After the death of Senator James Gordon, the legislature deadlocked between governor-elect LeRoy Percy or former governor James K. Vardaman for the seat.
+On February 28, after fifty-eight ballots, Bilbo was one of several legislators who broke the stalemate by switching from Vardaman to Percy.
+The next day, Bilbo told a grand jury that he had accepted a $645 bribe from Lorraine C. Dulaney but claimed that he had done so as part of a private investigation into corruption.
+The State Senate voted 28–10 to expel Bilbo from office, falling one vote short of the ^{3}⁄_{4} majority needed.
+The Senate passed a resolution – which did not require a ^{3}⁄_{4} majority – calling him "unfit to sit with honest, upright men in a respectable legislative body."